“MEGAJOULE, 49, DEAD.”

 “Not in Nevada, that’s for sure,” Paul replies.

 Paul chooses his next words very carefully.
 He chooses them to dissuade these people from ever trying to look for him.
 “No, I made it on time, Sledge.
 I just decided I wasn’t going to take him to Nevada.”

 Sledge says nothing.
 The only indication of their fury is their heavy breathing.
-Paul knows if he were standing in front of Sledge, they’d pull his spine out through his mouth.
+Paul knows if he stands in front of Sledge, they’ll pull his spine out through his mouth.

 “I’m not letting you have him,” Paul says as he moves to hang up the phone.

 “If you do this,” Sledge says, “We will hunt you.
 We will hunt you until we find you and then we’ll rip you into tiny little pieces.”

 Paul hangs up.
 He tosses the burner phone into the tall grass off the road.
 They’ll track it to here and lose his trail.
 They’ll search for him in Dallas, Fort Worth, maybe even Waco, but by that time, he’ll be in Houston.

 The back window of the sedan rolls down.
 Gabe pokes his head out.
 His messy dark hair curtains his glasses and hides his steely eyes.
 If he was a normal teen, Paul might think he’s a quarterback from some high school, fresh out of his lanky phase and into a set of muscles he doesn’t look comfortable with yet.